jupyter/surveys/README.md

 * Who collected the data
 * What the population was (if human data), where the code can be found (if simulated data), or other relevant information about the source of the data

+You may also wish to provide information about how to cite the dataset, such as a DOI.
+If you do not have a DOI, you can obtain one by uploading the dataset to a service such as [Zenodo](http://zenodo.org/).

 ## Licensing

 The default license of all data in this repository is [CC0](LICENSE).
 If a dataset uses a different license, it should be